 As a Member you agree not to post, email, or otherwise make available content that violates the Fair Housing Act by stating, in any notice or ad for the sale or rental of any dwelling, a discriminatory preference based on race, color, national origin, religion, sex, familial status or handicap (or that otherwise violates any state or local law prohibiting discrimination on the basis of these or other characteristics.)

 OS and its third party data suppliers shall not be liable for any damages whatsoever, and in particular OS and its third party data suppliers shall not be liable for any special, indirect, consequential, or incidental damages, or damages for lost profits, loss of revenue, or loss of use, arising out of or in any way related to this website or the information contained in it, whether such damages arise in contract, negligence, tort, under statute, in equity, at law, or otherwise, even if OS or its third party data suppliers has been advised of the possibility of such damages.

 Because some jurisdictions do not allow for the limitation or exclusion of liability for incidental or consequential damages, some of the limitations set forth in the previous paragraph may be inapplicable.

-You agree to indemnify and hold OS, its parents, subsidiaries, affiliates, officers and employees, harmless from any claim or demand, including reasonable attorneys’ fees and costs, made by any third party due to or arising out of the Member’s use of the Service, any violation of this Agreement, or infringement by user, or other user of the Service using Member computer, of any intellectual property or any other right of any person or entity.
+You agree to indemnify and hold OS, its parents, subsidiaries, affiliates, third party data suppliers, officers and employees, harmless from any claim or demand, including reasonable attorneys’ fees and costs, made by any third party due to or arising out of the Member’s use of the Service, third party service, any violation of this Agreement, or infringement by user, or other user of the Service using Member computer, of any intellectual property or any other right of any person or entity.